AmirHazem/meltingpot/README.md

 # meltingpot
-You will find two scripts in this repository, the first one 'nn_multiplication.py' performs number multiplication and the second one 'seq2seq_reverse_sequence.py' take a sequence of numbers as input and returns it reverse sequence.
+You will find two scripts in this repository, the first one 'nn_multiplication.py' performs number multiplication and the second one 'seq2seq_reverse_sequence.py' takes a sequence of numbers as input and returns it reverse sequence.

 #Quick Start
 ## Multiplication